-The all-electric Jaguar I-Pace is set to be launched in India on March 9, 2021, and it will be the carmaker’s first EV in our market.
-Jaguar also officially started accepting bookings for the EV late last year.
+The all-electric Jaguar I-Pace is set to be launched in India on March 23, 2021.
+Jaguar’s first EV in our market was previously set to launch on March 9 though the carmaker has now pushed back the launch to later in the month.
+Jaguar officially started accepting bookings for the EV late last year.

 2021 Jaguar I Pace: battery and electric motor details